protectai/llm-guard/docs/usage/langchain.md

 Example can be found in [langchain_llm.py](https://github.com/laiyer-ai/llm-guard/blob/main/examples/langchain_llm.py).

-## LLM Chain

-In [langchain_chain.py](https://github.com/laiyer-ai/llm-guard/blob/main/examples/langchain_chain.py), you can find custom `LLMGuard` chain, which can be used instead of common `LLMChain`.

 ## LangChain Expression Language (LCEL)

 [LangChain Expression Language or LCEL](https://python.langchain.com/docs/expression_language/) is a declarative way to easily compose chains together.